These are the third lot of yummy ‘bikkies’ I made from my favourite, buttery shortbread recipe.

 - For this recipe, I left the bowl on until it had cooled down and the butter was perfect!

-Getting started on the actual shortbread, place the nicely softened butter, the castor sugar (and the vanilla if adding it) in a large bowl and…
+Getting started on the actual shortbread, place the nicely softened butter, the castor sugar (and, if adding it, the vanilla) in a large bowl and…

 …using an electric beater on a medium speed beat it for around 3 minutes or until it’s pale, light and creamy.